elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Surrogate pairs because they have two 2-byte characters.</div><br />
-  <div><strong>Technical Response:</strong> They are surrogate pairs because they have two 2-byte characters versus a normal or frequently used character that has a single 2-byte character.
-Since JavaScript's initial development pre-dates surrogate pairs, it was necessary to extend/encode rare symbols in two 2-byte forms.
-The length of such rare symbols is 2.<br />
+  <div><strong>Interview Response:</strong> SIn JavaScript, the rare symbols that are encoded with a pair of 2-byte characters are called surrogate pairs.
+They are used to represent characters outside the Basic Multilingual Plane (BMP) of Unicode, which require more than 16 bits to encode.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />